hansonxyz/no_led_msi/README.md

 ## Supported Motherboards

-As this is based on the MSIRGB tool, the same list of supported motheboards should apply:
+As this is based on ixjf/MSIRGB, the same list of supported motheboards should apply: